Buying these classroom supplies your child’s teacher needs but won’t ask for will help ensure a successful school year for everyone!

 4. General cleaning supplies.

-Many teachers use their own money to buy cleaning supplies such as Clorox Anywhere Spray, dusting wipes, and all-purpose cleaner for desks.
-Help them out by sending in a few cleaning products so they can keep the room looking spiffy without taking on the entire cost themselves.
+Many teachers use their own money to buy cleaning (affiliate link) supplies such as Clorox Anywhere Spray, dusting wipes, and all-purpose cleaner for desks.
+Help them out by sending in a few cleaning (affiliate link) products so they can keep the room looking spiffy without taking on the entire cost themselves.
 Don’t forget the tissues!

 5. Extra pencils and glue sticks.